-2. Student successfully involved in University related activities and clubs
+2. Student who is successfully involved in Unviersity related activities and clubs.

-4. Sophomore, junior, or senior at Purdue University or a direct descendant of Ronald Hurt's Family
+4. Student who is a sophomore, junior, or senior at Purdue University or is direct descendant of Ronald Hurt's Family.

 a.
-Current member of Purdue ROTC unit, member of military reserve, or active military or
+Current member of Purdue ROTC unit, member of military reserve, or active military unit or

 c.
-Person with strong opinions on national patriotism as expressed in an essay required as part of the scholarship application
+Studen with strong opinions on national patriotism and public service as expressed in an essay required as part of the scholarship application

 For more information: